Why are manufacturers failing to make the most of predictive engineering?

 Despite this worrying negativity, the survey did at least reveal that four in 10 manufacturing managers believe the rise of IoT technology is crucial to help drive predictive engineering, with AI and machine learning also being rated as important factors.

-55.6% of the manufacturers that are already using predictive engineering to improve efficiency say they are benefitting from significant cost reductions, with 44.8% seeing an increase in the speed of product development.
+55.6% of the manufacturers that are already using predictive engineering to improve efficiency say they are benefiting from significant cost reductions, with 44.8% seeing an increase in the speed of product development.

 Mark Breeden, Senior Account Manager at HSO commented: “It is surprising to find that a large majority of managers within the manufacturing industry feel that their firm is failing to successfully implement predictive engineering technology.